 One of the ways that I have been able to support my family as a single stay-at-home-mom is by reselling things that I know are worth good money.

-Some of the most profitable items to sell on eBay are old Littlest Pet Shops (LPS).
+Some of the most profitable items to sell on eBay are old and rare Littlest Pet Shops (LPS).
+Keep reading to find the rare Littlest Pet Shop list below to help you get started!

 Before I started blogging, I was one of the top sellers of LPS stuff on eBay on any given day.
 I made the most money out of all my competitors for each pet sold.